-Try and incorporate the self portrait activity on the previous page into your fitness logs.
+Try and incorporate the self portrait activity into your fitness logs.
 Throughout your fitness journey, and life in general, your body will morph and change.
 Regardless of your goals, however big or small they may be, be kind to yourself.
 Even if you want to make big changes, the only way you'll be able to achieve them is by using your body!
-Every time you look in the mirror or go for a run and see progress, it's your body that has let you make that progress, even when it's your body that you're trying to change!
+Everytime you look in the mirror or go for a run and see progress, it's your body that has let you make that progress, even when it's your body that you're trying to change!